-\Please Note: not all specializations are available at all the partnership affiliations.
+Please Note: not all specializations are available at all the partnership affiliations.
 Please consult the Allied Health Program Director prior to the start of enrolled first semester.

-Bachelor of Science (BS) in Exercise Science - Movement Science Track Bachelor of Science (BS) in Exercise Science - Pre-Occupational/Pre- Physical Therapy Track Bachelor of Science (BS) in Exercise Science - Pre-Physician Assistant Track Bachelor of Science (BS) in Exercise Science - Sport Management Track
+Bachelor of Science (BS) in Exercise Science - with concentrations in:

+- Movement Science

+- Pre-Athletic Training

+- Pre-Occupational/Pre- Physical Therapy

+- Pre-Physician Assistant